 - Domestic (US) assets are handled through our Shared Service organization, however, foreign assets are managed locally by fixed asset accountants due to system constraints.
 All assets are consolidated in Shared Services.

 - We have 4 regional Shared Services centers that process the fixed assets for their regions.

 - Our Fixed Assets Accounting is handled by Shared Services located in two areas of the globe, with one in the US and other in Ireland.

-The Fixed Asset process is complicated by a range of legal, accountings, and regulatory considerations, with the added complexity of physical proximity, since fixed assets, by their nature, reside around the world at various company manufacturing or retail facilities.
-As companies have moved beyond transaction processing work to include more complicated processes in Shared Services, Fixed Assets has been increasingly targeted to be within scope.
+The Fixed Asset process is complicated by a range of legal, accounting, and regulatory considerations, with the added complexity of physical proximity, since fixed assets, by their nature, reside around the world at various company manufacturing or retail facilities.
+As companies have moved beyond transaction processing work to include more complicated processes in Shared Services, Fixed Assets have been increasingly targeted to be within scope.
 Organizationally, many companies are processing Fixed Assets using a multi-regional or global design, with even more companies looking to standardize the Fixed Asset process on this basis.

 What approach has your company taken with regards to consolidating the Fixed Asset process into Shared Services?
 What activities are performed in Shared Services and what activities are performed locally?
 How standard is the Fixed Asset process globally?

 Who are your peers and how are you collaborating with them?